SergeantDash/Data-Science-Blog-Post/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+I must give credit to Centers for Medicare and Medicaid Services (CMS) for the data.
+You can find the Licensing for the data and other descriptive information at the link available [here](https://data.cms.gov/provider-data/dataset/9n3s-kdb3#data-table).
 Otherwise, feel free to use the code here as you would like!